 The City Law School has two dedicated law libraries.
-The City Law School Library (Northampton Square), located in the Innovation Centre, supports undergraduate and postgraduate academic study.
+The City Law School Library (Northampton Square), located in the College Building, supports undergraduate and postgraduate academic study.
 It offers printed resources, study spaces and computer facilities over two floors.

 The City Law School Library (Gray's Inn Place) primarily supports students on professional programmes.